AI Infrastructure

 How Does OpenShell Compare to Docker-Only Sandboxing?

-Docker doesn’t know that your agent is trying to read a .env file because a prompt injection told it to.
-Docker just sees a file read syscall to a path the container has access to.
-OpenShell sees the semantic action — an agent reading a credentials file — and blocks it based on policy.
+The concrete difference is the semantic layer.
+Docker doesn’t know that your agent is trying to read a .env file because a prompt injection told it to — Docker just sees a read(fd, buf, count) syscall to a path the container’s filesystem namespace has access to.
+Even with file capability restrictions, Docker can’t distinguish “agent reading a legitimate workspace file” from “agent reading a credentials file because prompt injection manipulated it.”
+OpenShell sees the semantic action — an agent process attempting to open a file matching the pattern **/.env* — and blocks it based on the policy declaration, regardless of whether the file is technically accessible within the container’s filesystem namespace.

-How Does beeeowl Layer These Defenses?
+How Does beeeowl Layer All of These Defenses?

 Every beeeowl deployment ships with four security layers, each covering a different part of the attack surface: